AshleyBrown11/Project-1/README.md

 Javascript was used to add arrow functions, arrays, sounds, and eventlisteners in order for us to be able to play the 2 player game.

+## Requirements
+1. Must Be a two player game(against another player or computer)
+2. Must contain a win state
+3. A lose state
+5. A way to keep playing if the game is not over
+6. Multiple rounds to play

 ## How to Play

 1. Open `index.html` in your web browser.